teslaluv/Kh-077-DevOps/Linux/Base/Task 2/README.md

 ![Screenshot_36](https://user-images.githubusercontent.com/109180406/179394094-453aacee-b3c6-45bb-b1a8-a30b2e0ebddc.png)

 16) Give definitions of sticky bits and mechanism of identifier substitution.
 Give an example of files and directories with these attributes.

+Sticky Bit is mainly used on folders in order to avoid deletion of a folder and it’s content by other users though they having write permissions on the folder contents.
+If Sticky bit is enabled on a folder, the folder contents are deleted by only owner who created them and the root user.
+No one else can delete other users data in this folder(Where sticky bit is set).
+This is a security measure to avoid deletion of critical folders and their content(sub-folders and files), though other users have full permissions.

 17) What file attributes should be present in the command script?